 Looking for a list of all Call of Duty: Modern Warfare weapons?
-The Modern Warfare 2019 release date is still some way off, but already we know quite a few of the guns that we’ll be able to wield across the game’s single-player campaign and multiplayer.
+The Modern Warfare 2019 release date is still some way off, but already we know almost all of the guns that we’ll be able to wield across the game’s single-player campaign and multiplayer.

 Infinity Ward has clearly put a lot of work into the Call of Duty: Modern Warfare weapons, overhauling the sound design, diversifying the idle animations, adding tactical and aim-down-sights reloads, and tweaking audio-visual feedback so that every shot feels impactful.
 However, the biggest changes come in the form of Call of Duty: Modern Warfare’s new photogrammetry tech, which allows for lifelike textures and details on the weapon models.

 We had the opportunity to go hands-on with Call of Duty: Modern Warfare’s new multiplayer mode, Gunfight, and made a note of all the weapons we and used.
-Bear in mind, this is by no means a complete list of COD: Modern Warfare weapons as Infinity Ward is likely holding some back for the final release.
+This is a complete list of all COD: Modern Warfare weapons that have been revealed so far, but Infinity Ward is likely holding some back for the final release.
 We managed to use most of these weapons, too, so we’ll also give you our impression of each one where possible.

 Call of Duty: Modern Warfare weapons list